Ben-Fenocchi/IIB-Project/README.md

 ## Overview

-The pipeline ingests global news data, filters for supply-chain-relevant content, extracts structured disruption events using a large language model (LLM), and validates these events against external reference datasets.
-The resulting database supports high-frequency indicator construction and, in later stages, disruption-likelihood modelling.
+The pipeline ingests global news data, filters for disruption events, extracts these using a large language model (LLM), and validates these events against external reference datasets.
+The resulting database in conjuction with supplementation of missing indicators will in later stages allow for disruption-likelihood modelling.

 ## Key Features